Introduction

 This gradually led to the next intermediary generation of frameworks (we may call it Generation 1.5), which were very diverse and different from each other.
 To name a few, I’d highlight Caffe (2013), Deeplearning4j (2014), MXNet (2015), CNTK (2016), and of course TensorFlow (2015) and Keras (2015).

 These frameworks cover different languages.
 Deeplearning4j was the best-known framework for Java.
-Caffe was rather a domain-specific language (DSL) for defining a neural network from a set of predefined blocks.
+Caffe was rather a domain-specific language (DSL) used to define a neural network from a set of predefined blocks.
 I myself used it in a project with a driver assistant tool to recognize road signs in real-time, which was supposed to run on old Android smartphones with much less power than contemporary phones.
 You may get from the idea to a trained neural network without writing any line of code in a programming language, only configuration files and shell scripts to orchestrate training.
-Only when you had to embed the trained neural network into production code, you used C++ or Python bindings.
+Only when you had to embed the trained neural network into production code you used C++ or Python bindings.
+However, Caffe still required manual differentiation to implement your custom layers with both forward and backward functions.
 MXNet used a C++ core and had bindings to different languages, allowing running in distributed heterogeneous environments.

 The culmination of this era was the emergence of TensorFlow 1 and, subsequently, Keras 1.0.